anaconda/pyscript-tutorial/02_pyodide/browser_as_computing_platform.md

 ### 🎁 Wrap up

-In this section we have explored how it is possible to include external (Python) dependencies into our PyScript application.
+We explored how it is possible to include external (Python) dependencies into our PyScript application.
 In particular, we learnt how to `import numpy as np` in our code.